just-some-entity/cine-scroll.js/README.md

 # cine-scroll.js
-A small js DOM component implementation for creating cinamtic scrollable 'videos' using frames.
+A small js DOM component implementation for creating cinematic scrollable 'videos' using frames.